In this Article

 When you're done editing the HTML, you won't actually see anything in your email body.
 That's OK!
 It doesn't need to be visible to work.

-Next, create the link to the section near the top of your email using a Text block.
+Adding a Text block and add the link to the section near the top of your email.
 Highlight the text that you want to turn into a link, then click the "Insert/Edit Link" button.

 In the URL field, enter a hashtag (#) followed by the unique name you gave the link.